itcreativeusa/work-wiz/README.md

 ## Usage

-Use command-line to run an application that accepts user input.
+Use the command-line to run an application that accepts user input.
 Start the application
-to be presented with the following options: view all departments, view all roles, view all employees, add a department, delete department, add a role, delete a role, add an employee, delene an employee and update an employee role.
+to be presented with the following options: view all departments, view all roles, view all employees, add a department, delete a department, add a role, delete a role, add an employee, delete an employee, and update an employee role.

-Screenshot located in `./assets/` folder
+Screenshot is located in `./assets/` folder

 ![work-wiz](Assets/screenshot.png)

 ## Credits

-Some code in file `server.js` was taken from Mini-Project provided by Berkeley Bootcamp for studying purposes.
+Some code in the file `server.js` was taken from Mini-Project provided by Berkeley Bootcamp for studying purposes.

 How to use SQL Aliases was found here `https://www.w3schools.com/sql/sql_alias.asp#:~:text=SQL%20aliases%20are%20used%20to,created%20with%20the%20AS%20keyword.`